bluerobotics/BlueOS-docs/content/development/extensions/index.md

       - will likely be something like `repo/extension-name >= version`
 - `LABEL type`
    - Useful for broad-strokes filtering when searching for/browsing Extensions
-   - Not yet implemented in the Extensions Manager
    - Should be one of the following strings:
       - `"device-integration"`
       - `"other"`